AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 #### Protogalaxy Decider

-The "Decider" Prover/Verifier valiate whether an accumulator instance correctly satisfies the accumulator relation.
+The "Decider" Prover/Verifier validate whether an accumulator instance correctly satisfies the accumulator relation.
+The accumulator being satisfiable inductively shows that all instances that have been folded were satisfied as well. (additional protocol checks are required to reason about *which* instances have been folded into the accumulator.
+See the [IVC specification](https://hackmd.io/h0yTcOHiQWeeTXnxTQhTNQ?view) for more information. (note to zac: put this in the yellow paper!)

 ## Goblin Plonk